Property & Casualty (doi.sc.gov/PC)

 - Bulletin 2009-22: Retaliatory Fees

-- Bulletin 2013-02 Data Call for Statistical Information for Private Passenger Automobile and Homeowners Insurance Coverage
+- Bulletin 2013-02: Data Call for Statistical Information for Private Passenger Automobile and Homeowners Insurance Coverage

 Highlights for Positions:

-- Typos, Effective Date Changes: If a carrier requests a filing be re-opened to make a non-substantial change, such as typo correction or a change in the effective date, the original filing can be re-opened.
+- Typos, Effective Date Changes - If a carrier requests a filing be re-opened to make a non-substantial change, such as a typo correction or a change in the effective date, the original filing can be re-opened.
 Contact the analyst assigned to the filing to coordinate this action.
 If a carrier makes a filing to make a non-substantial change, such as a typo correction or a change in the effective date, the original state tracking number must be referenced in the filing.

 - Mortgage Guaranty - Mortgage guaranty filings are considered exempt under Regulation 69-64.